-IVF treatment is a massive investment as a couple puts in a great deal of time, money, and effort in it.
+IVF treatment is a massive investment as a couple puts a great deal of time, money, and effort into it.
 Their expectations are high too as they hope that the cycle would surely succeed.
-Unfortunately, IVF does not come with the guarantee of success as only half of the cases yield result on an average.
+Unfortunately, IVF does not come with the guarantee of success as only half of the cases yield results on average.
 The 2ww that follows the embryo implantation is the most difficult phase of an IVF cycle.
 Then comes the critical moment that decides the fate of the cycle- the beta hCG test.
 A positive test report is no less than a miracle while a negative one can shatter dreams.

 Being prepared for the results of the beta hCG test is important for the patient.
 While a positive test report is something to celebrate, a negative one may bring a thousand questions to her mind.
 She might blame herself for the failed cycle or see the fault in the clinic’s expertise.
 Interpreting the test reports would be the best way out as this helps the patient unravel the mystery behind the lost cycle.

 Interpreting the beta hCG Numbers

 Beta hCG or human chorionic gonadotropin is a hormone that increases as the embryo implants itself in the uterus.
 The level of this hormone is regarded as the key parameter to verify the pregnancy, natural or assisted.
 The beta hCG test is done as the primary diagnostic test for verifying a pregnancy.
 It is significant that a patient knows how to interpret the results of this test.
 At the same time, a responsible infertility specialist would also convey the results honestly to the patient.